gfiehler/rabbithub/README.md

 ## Cluster Support

+### Mnesia Table Cluster Support
-RabbitHub now creates copies of its 3 mnesia tables across all nodes of a cluster for enhance cluster failover ability.
+RabbitHub now creates copies of its 3 mnesia tables across all nodes of a cluster for enhanced cluster failover ability.

  - rabbithub_lease (disc_copy)
  - rabbithub_subscription_pid (ram_copy)
  - rabbithub_subscription_err (ram_copy)

+### RabbitHub Consumer Cluster Support
+#### Consumer Tags
-RabbitHub consumers can now created with Consumer Tag format
+RabbitHub consumers can now be created with Consumer Tag format.
+Consumer Tags show up in the Rabbitmq Management UI on the detail screen for a queue.
+This helps identify where the Consumer is located in a cluster.

 	 amq.http.consumer.*localservername*-AhKV3L3eH2gZbrF79v2kig